Two sides of a coin.

 Yes this is not the ordinary travel experience per say.
 I pen this down in a wee bit of sadness after going through some of the environment related situations/pictures.
 A situation created by water in different places and a situation created by ice in the other while fire engulfs a different part of the world..
 Pains me to talk about the sacrifices that people make to adapt to the conditions.
 Stampede during rains on one side.
 Adapting to increased sea levels on the other.
 Indigenous people trying to save their would be incarcerated homes to save their identities.
 Well, it has been rough.

 You know?
-The other day, I read about a small plastic circlet getting stuck to a dolphin in the area where it breathes, thus rendering it ineffective and hampering it’s breathing, resulting in it’s death.
-Take a moment again to think about the precious life that a simple plastic circlet has managed to take away effortlessly because of negligence or an unknown mistake of someone eating on the beach and throwing it away directly into the ocean.
+The other day, I read about a small plastic bottle neck circlet getting stuck to a dolphin in the area where it breathes, thus rendering it ineffective and hampering it’s breathing, resulting in it’s death.
+Take a moment again to think about the precious life that a piece of simple plastic has managed to take away effortlessly because of negligence or an unknown mistake of someone eating on the beach and throwing it away directly into the ocean.
 Again, the information is circulated via social media; this time after the dolphin reached the heavens.

 I for one do not and will not blame anyone for what happens at an instant.
-However, I can plead with you, my readers, to spread awareness about how we are abusing nature, while neglecting all the pressure points, oblivious to any repercussions that may befall upon us, we only make matters worse.
+However, I only plead with you, my readers, to spread awareness about how we are abusing nature, while neglecting all the pressure points, oblivious to any repercussions that may befall upon us, we only make matters worse.

 So please.
 Think for a couple of minutes, reduce the plastic usage.
 Think about how certain actions of ours can be baleful to the animals who with all due respect share this incredible planet and have every right to do so.
 Oh, and remember.
 We have a 6th sense.
 They do not.